foreignm80/Solar-Pc-Optimizer/README.md

 # How to Use
 1. Download Latest Release.
-2. Extract It.
-3. Open Command Prompt.
+2. Open Command Prompt.
-4. Run Python Main.py
+3. Run Python Main.py

+# Note
+I will not be updating this project any time soon.